SELab-2/OSOC-1/docs/authentication.md

 ### Authenticate with email and password

 Send a POST request with the user's email and password to the api.
-The api will return an access token and a refresh token. \
+The api will return an access token, a refresh token and the user object of the authenticated user. \
 The access token is used for authorization, the refresh token is used to renew the access token without having to re-enter your email and password. \
 ```bash
 curl --location --request POST 'http://localhost:8080/api/login' \